 Submissions can be solicited by the Editorial Committee (EC) from specific people; solicited with an invitation on a topic; or submitted solely at author’s initiative.
 The EC will maintain private forums for discussion of submitted articles.
 Other business of the journal that’s not about specific articles will be conducted in public forums such as our public listserv and wiki pages.

 A submission can come in the form of a complete draft, or a proposal in the form of an abstract.
 Submissions will be forwarded to the entire EC.
 A provisional vote will be taken within a month of submission, hopefully sooner.
-Not all editors need to vote on every proposal, but for a submission to be provisionally accepted at least two editors and a majority of those voting will be in favor.
+Not all editors need to vote on every proposal, but to be provisionally accepted submissions need to be achieve a positive result per the Code4Lib Journal Voting rules.
 A provisionally accepted article will have an editor assigned to it, and a target issue.
 There will generally be an issue-specific deadline for complete drafts, if the original submission was just a proposal.

 The assigned editor will work with the author to get the article ready for publication.
 The assigned editor will mediate all communication between author and the EC, such as requests for changes, and generally keep track of the author.